16 / 7 / 2015 Midnight

-The Chief Scientific Officer for NHS England, Professor Sue Hill, has asked NHS Employers to develop guidance for employers to support the employment of consultant clinical scientists.
+The Chief Scientific Officer for NHS England, Professor Sue Hill asked NHS Employers to develop guidance for employers to support the employment of consultant clinical scientists.
 This follows completion of new formalised Higher Specialist Scientist Training (HSST) programmes under the modernising scientific careers programme.
 The guidance will outline the opportunities for fully using these new roles in innovative healthcare delivery.

 The HSST programmes have been developed in conjunction with medical royal colleges and ensure that individuals are educated and trained appropriately to apply for consultant level positions.